resech/protorrent/README.md

 # Protorrent
 Proton VPN + qBittorrent (+ and VueTorrent UI)

+Based heavily and forked from the work that [bubuntux](https://github.com/bubuntux/protorrent) did.
+If you like this image, consider supporting [him](https://github.com/sponsors/bubuntux).

 # How to use this image
 First you need to obtain the wireguard configurations from https://account.protonvpn.com/downloads:
 - Enable VPN Accelerator